RuihaoQiu/MC-Magnetic-Phase-Transition/README.md

   - 2D Ising Model

-    In 2D Ising model, the spins are lying in $xy$-plane and oriented only along either +$y$ or -$y$ directions.
+    In 2D Ising model, the spins are lying in xy​-plane and oriented only along either +y​ or -y directions.
 The following figure shows the Monte Carlo process.

     <img src="data-and-images/2d_vector.gif" style="width: 60%; height: 50%; float: left">